Youssef-Beltagy/Chicken-Coup/docs/questions.md

 - Speed and efficiency don't matter that much.
 - Just print data instead of IAM
 - The index page is somewhat outdated.
 Remember to update it.
+- AND, ADD, and SUB are incredibly similar.
+One subroutine can be used for all three.
+- ASR and LSL are incredibly similar.
+Refactor them to reuse code.
+- Check whether NOT and JSR are similar or not.